Another U.S. carrier, AT&T has shut down its Email to Text service. Discover the alternatives.

 SMSEagle: secure, reliable, and cost-effective

 Hardware SMS gateway like SMSEagle is a one-time purchase.
 You buy the device, insert a SIM card, and you’re good to go.
 No subscriptions.
 No per-message fees.
-Just your regular mobile plan (for example a plan with free text messages)
+Just your regular mobile plan (for example a plan with free text messages).
+That makes it a cost-effective choice in the long run — especially for organizations sending large volumes of SMS notifications, system alerts, or reminders.

 Setting up and using a hardware SMS gateway involves a straightforward process: purchase the device, insert a SIM card, configure the settings, and start sending messages, which usually takes no more than 15 minutes.